Fauci warns again about the US reopening as more evidence emerges of virus's early spread

 Leaders push forward with reopening

-By early next week, 48 states will have relaxed at least some measures as the country moves toward reopening -- but heavy debate remains around whether it's safe to begin carving a path to normalcy just yet.
+By late this week, 48 states will have relaxed at least some measures as the country moves toward reopening -- but heavy debate remains around whether it's safe to begin carving a path to normalcy just yet.

 Here's where all 50 states stand on reopening